curiouselectric/WindSensor/README.md

 Each unit can have a unique ID (using a solder pad for 0-7 values), so multiple units can be added to a serial bus, if needed.
 The defalt is 0.

+## PCB User Switch and User LED

+There is one user switch and one user LED on the unit.

+The LED will show a regular flash every 5 seconds.
+This will briefly flash once every 5 seconds if the unit is in 'Response' mode.
+The LED will briefyl flash twice every 5 seconds if the unit is in 'Broadcast' mode.
+Data will be sent at the broadcast rate.

+The LED will also flash whenever data is sent of the serial port.
+The LED will go on before data sent and then off after data is sent.

+Pressing the user switch for >0.5 seconds and then releasing will result in a switch press.
+A switch press will increment the mode from 0-1-2-3-4-5 then back to 0.
+The unit will flash after a button press to indicate the boradcast mode (so 0 flashes if the value is 0, 1 flash if the value is 1 etc).
+If this is set to 5 then the unit works in 'Response' mode.
+If this is set to 0-4 then the unit is in broadcast mode and will send the data at the relevant interval (0 = 1s, 1 = 10s, 2 = 1 min, 3 = 10 min and 4 = 1 hour).

+The mode can also be set with a serial request, using the "Set the unit to broadcast:" method (see below).

 # Firmware
 This uses an ATMega328 running at 8MHz with 3.3v or 5V supply.